librariesio/libraries.io/docs/add-a-package-manager.md

 If your package manager has JSON API of new packages or recently updated packages then add each url to the [`urls`](https://github.com/librariesio/watcher/blob/master/watcher.rb#L106) array, along with the class name of the package.

-### Add Biblothecary support
+### Add Bibliothecary support

-If your package manager has the concept of a manifest, a file that lists dependencies for a repository, then you can add support to [Biblothecary](https://github.com/librariesio/bibliothecary) to parse dependencies from those manifests from repositories on GitHub, GitLab and Bitbucket.
+If your package manager has the concept of a manifest, a file that lists dependencies for a repository, then you can add support to [Bibliothecary](https://github.com/librariesio/bibliothecary) to parse dependencies from those manifests from repositories on GitHub, GitLab and Bitbucket.

-Check out the documentation on adding support for a new package manager in the Biblothecary repo: https://github.com/librariesio/bibliothecary
+Check out the documentation on adding support for a new package manager in the Bibliothecary repo: https://github.com/librariesio/bibliothecary

 ### Add icon to Pictogram